bamoah30/ai-data-analyzer/src/Phase_2_Core_Engine/ReadMe.md

 # Project: AI Data Analyzer

-> 📌 This phase demonstrates Bernard's ability to build modular AI pipelines using Python, OpenAI API, and pandas.
+> 📌 This phase demonstrates Bernard's ability to build modular AI pipelines using Python, OpenAI API (or Hugging Face API), and pandas.
 It lays the foundation for CLI and GUI integration in Phase 3.

 > ✅ Status: Phase 2 in progress ( expected completion by end of week 6).

 This phase builds the technical backbone of the **AI Data Analyzer**.
-It includes the core logic for ingesting data, generating prompts, and retrieving insights from the OpenAI API.
+It includes the core logic for ingesting data, generating prompts, and retrieving insights from an AI API (OpenAI or Hugging Face).
 Each module is designed to be modular, testable, and extensible—laying the groundwork for CLI and GUI integration in later phases.

 ---